isaacyakl/remote-jackbox-player/README.md

 ## To-Do

--  Add support for Steam Broadcasting, YouTubeLive,and Facebook Gaming
+-  Add support for YouTubeLive,and Facebook Gaming
 -  CORS work around for devices refusing to show "frame-ancestors 'none'"?
 -  Add warning about losing game progress when exiting/reloading page
 -  Stream URL bar on bottom